blinkbitcoin/dev.blink.sv/docs/examples/btcpayserver-plugin.md

 Use Blink as a lightning provider in [BTCPay Server](https://btcpayserver.org).<br />
 Add the default wallet or select between BTC and Stablesats.

+The plugin works with both **custodial** Blink accounts (using an API key) and the new **non-custodial (Spark)** Blink accounts (using your Blink lightning address, for receiving).
+See [Non-custodial (Spark) account](#non-custodial-spark-account--receive-only) below.

 Available in BTCPay Server v1.12.0 and later.
+Non-custodial (Spark) support requires the Blink plugin v1.1.0 or later.

 ## Video Tutorial